Frequently Asked Questions

 28. Am I eligible for the HCA Bursary and funding from the Career Pathways for Skilled Immigrants program at Douglas College?

-Eligible applicants can participate in both the HCA Bursary Program (HCA Competency Assessment & Remedial Education) at HMBC and the Career Paths for Skilled Immigrants – Health program at Douglas College.
+Eligible applicants can participate in both the HCA Bursary Program (HCA Competency Assessment & Remedial Education) and the Career Paths for Skilled Immigrants – Health program at Douglas College.
 Both programs work together to ensure the best support is provided to applicants.
 However, the programs will not provide funding for the same expenses.
-For example, an applicant cannot receive the HCA Competency Assessment Bursary from Health Match BC and be reimbursed for the competency assessment fees by the Career Pathways program.
+For example, an applicant cannot receive the HCA Competency Assessment Bursary from the HCA team and be reimbursed for the competency assessment fees by the Career Pathways program.
 You are required to disclose any and all prospective sources of funding that will directly support education and registration pathways to becoming an HCA, including funding received from Career Paths for Skilled Immigrants.

 29. Am I eligible for the HCA competency assessment workshop through the Career Paths for Skilled Immigrants program at Douglas College?